kayne-hadi/mathquestacademy/README.md

-This app was made originally on React Native's Snack Expo by Kayne Raphael Hadipoespito This version of the app is a prototype made to work on GitHub from the original React Native code.
+This app was made originally on React Native's Snack Expo by Kayne Raphael Hadipoespito.
+This version of the app is a prototype made to work on GitHub from the original React Native code.
 For the best experience, please access this link on your laptop